Skip to main content

 What is a Production Rate/Surface?

 A production rate is a calculation that helps you estimate the time required to paint a specific surface.
-To determine this, we consider two variables, such as square feet per hour, linear feet per hour, or hours per item.
+We consider two variables, such as sqft/hr, lnft/hr, or hr/item.

 A production rate can also help you determine the pricing for a particular surface.
-In this case, you might use variables like $/sqft or lnft, or $/item.
+In this case, you might use variables like $/sqft, $/lnft, or $/item.

 These calculations serve as valuable tools to gauge both time and cost for your projects.